-Presidents and vice presidents don't have to pound the pavement looking for work after leaving office.
+Presidents and vice presidents don’t have to pound the pavement looking for work after leaving office.
 Thanks to taxpayer-funded lifetime salaries and expense accounts, these public servants can live comfortably in retirement.
-However, many use their time to write memoirs and influence pet public service projects.
+However, many use their time to write memoirs and influence public service projects.
 President Donald Trump has floated the idea of launching his own television network in the past.

-As the swearing in of Donald Trump on Inauguration Day on Jan.
-20 approaches, let's take a look at some other notable former presidents and vice presidents to see what they've been up to since leaving office.
+While election officials are counting the votes in this historic contest, let’s take a look at some other notable former presidents and vice presidents to see what they’ve been up to since leaving office.
 Many have made millions thanks to their time as an elected official.

 Net Worth: $3 million

-Quayle's success as an author didn't lead him to quit his day job, though.
-He worked as the Chairman of Campaign America's political action committee, served on the board of Central Newspapers and was a Distinguished Visiting Professor of International Studies at Thunderbird, the American Graduate School of International Management.
+Quayle’s success as an author didn’t lead him to quit his day job, though.
+He worked as the Chairman of Campaign America’s political action committee, served on the board of Central Newspapers and was a visiting professor at Arizona State University’s Thunderbird School of Global Management.
 In 1999, he became chairman of Cerberus Global Investments.

 Former President Jimmy Carter took an unusual route to the White House that included stops under the sea and on a Georgia peanut farm.
 He resigned as senior officer on the Seawolf, the nation’s second nuclear submarine, to manage his family’s farm after his father’s death in 1953.
 After getting involved in local politics, Carter became a U.S. senator before heading to the White House.